sco0ter/babbler/xmpp-documentation/src/site/markdown/basics.md

 The `XmppClient` instance is the central object.
 Every other action you will do revolves around this instance (e.g. sending and receiving messages).

-A session to an XMPP server can be established in at least two ways:
+A session to an XMPP server can be established in at least two ways (connection methods):

 1. By a [normal TCP socket connection](http://xmpp.org/rfcs/rfc6120.html#tcp)
 2. By a [BOSH connection (XEP-0124)](http://xmpp.org/extensions/xep-0124.html)